Victory-Hugo/S1-seqmagick-v2/docs/index.rst

 Default Format
 --------------

-When reading from stdin or writing to stdout, ``seqmagick`` defaults to fasta format.
+When reading from stdin or writing to stdout, ``seqmagick2`` defaults to fasta format.
 This behavior may be overridden with the ``--input-format`` and ``--output-format`` flags.